naturalis/arise-sequencing-nanopore/README.md

 ## consensus calling with NGSpeciesID
 From within the folder of trimmed reads [ngspid.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/ngspid.sh) was used to run NGSpeciesID.sh with --ont (= --k 13 --w 20) and --medaka parameters on each fastq file.
 Subsequently [collect_fas.sh](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/scripts/collect_fas.sh) was used  to collect all output files (consensus fasta) and move them to a separate folder (out_sum).
-This resulted in 38 consensus fasta files of which 2 indices both had
+This resulted in 38 consensus fasta files with 36 unique indices (ie. two instances of consensus sets with the same index).

-move:
-The downside is that it reduces the number of assigned species; a consensus sequence is obtained for only 36 of the 61 specimens.

 ## substitute index to taxon for fasta filename and consensus header
 From within the /out_sum folder ([previous step](#consensus-calling-with-ngspeciesid)) run [index2header.sh]() and use [name_code_index.txt](https://github.com/naturalis/arise-sequencing-nanopore/blob/main/index_files/name_code_index.txt) as positional argument (create new files for additional datasets; this one only codes for the insect dataset)\